demisto/content/Packs/FeedOpenCTI/Integrations/FeedOpenCTI_v2/README.md

 Ingest indicator feeds from OpenCTI.
 Works with OpenCTI v4 instances.
-This integration was integrated and tested with version xx of OpenCTI Feed v2
+This integration was integrated and tested with version v4.0.7 of OpenCTI.
 ## Configure OpenCTI Feed v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.